Investment Property Mortgage Rates What Should You Expect To Pay

 But an income stream is not guaranteed.
 You need to secure tenants for the property, and there’s always the chance that they will fall behind on what they owe you.
 Lenders need to ensure that you have enough cash available to make the mortgage payments even if that happens.

-Rueth described these issues as “volatility risks.”
-The risk of vacancy or of rents going down aren’t something you can control for.
+These all fall under the heading of “volatility risks.”
+The risk of vacancy or of rents going down isn’t something you can control for.
 To compensate, lenders charge higher interest rates on investment property loans.

-Typically, investment rates are 0.5% higher than those for primary residences when you make a 25% down payment, and 1.5% higher if you put down 20%, according to Rueth.
+Historically, investment rates are generally thought of as being 0.5% higher than those for primary residences when you make a 25% down payment, and 1.5% higher if you put down 20%.

 Buying an investment property now gives you a chance to earn rental income that, depending on rental rates in your local market, could cover your mortgage payment.
 Your tenants would effectively be paying your mortgage, while you build equity in the property.